Wednesday, 25 May 2022

 2. On Buddy Holly’s “Well Alright” Steve Winwood changed the opening line of verse two from Buddy's original “Well alright, so I’m going steady” to “Well alright, so I’m not working.”

 3. Blind Faith reached number one in the US, UK, Canada, the Netherlands, Norway and Denmark and was a Top Five hit in France, Germany and Australia.
 It’s estimated to have sold more than 8 million copies worldwide.
-It achieved Gold status within six months and in 1993 it was certified Platinum in the US.
+It achieved Gold record status within six months and in 1993 it was certified Platinum in the US.

 4. To reassure American buyers that the “nude” and “group” sleeve versions of the album were musically one and the same, a notice was printed on the cover of US pressings, reading: “Atco 33-304A Contains the Same Record As Atco 33-304B.”